davidbond26/slices-of-code/README.md

 C:

-The C folder contains several C programs I have created last year while learning the language.
+The C folder contains several C programs I created last year while learning the language.
 Instructions on how to run the code is in the folder.

 Java: